Skip to Content

 Pleurodesis procedures cause the two layers of the pleura to stick to each other.
 Doctors commonly apply talc within the pleura to achieve this.
 The talc triggers irritation and scarring, essentially gluing the inner and outer pleura to each other.

-But patients may worry about this approach, as talc has been linked to mesothelioma.
+Patients may worry about this procedure, as talc has been linked to mesothelioma.
 Experts say this link stems from asbestos contamination.
 Talc naturally occurs in the same areas as asbestos.
 Without rigorous processing, talcum powders may still contain asbestos.

 Common Questions About Pleural Effusion

-Who is more likely to get a pleural effusion?
+• Who is more likely to get pleural effusion?

 People who smoke or drink alcohol may have a higher than average risk of developing pleural effusion.
 This is because smoking and drinking can cause heart, lung and liver problems, which can trigger effusion.

-Doctors can treat pleural effusions.
+Doctors can treat pleural effusions that don’t clear on their own.
 They may be able to cure some cases by treating the underlying cause.
 If the underlying cause cannot be treated, the effusion may require repeat treatment.
 Patients should discuss treatment options with their doctors to understand the likelihood of a cure.

 For malignant pleural effusions, data indicates talc pleurodesis is the most effective chemical-based treatment.
 The best treatment for pleural effusion depends on the cause and patient factors.
 Doctors can weigh these variables and advise the best approach.